top of page

 Don’t run off, there’s more!

-Running also strengthens your heart and diaphragm while improving the efficiency of your cardio-respiratory system.
+According to Professor Daniel Liberman, running also strengthens your heart and diaphragm while improving the efficiency of your cardio-respiratory system (Exercised: The Science of Physical Activity, Rest & Health).
 In addition, a runner can expect to enjoy increased bone density, weight loss and a plethora of other positive outcomes.

 By including sprint training and/or hill sprints into your run sessions, you will also develop explosive fitness and, if you sprint often enough, your general running performance.